stephen-murcott/Ivanti-ICT-Snapshot-decryption/README.md

 # Ivanti-ICT-Snapshot-decryption

-Is a simple Script to decryption the Ivanti ICT-Snapshot The mosed base on https://github.com/rxwx/pulse-meter/blob/main/pulse-meter.py
+Is a simple Script to decryption the Ivanti ICT-Snapshot based on https://github.com/rxwx/pulse-meter/blob/main/pulse-meter.py

 In this script, only the decryption function has been retained.
 This makes it simple and less error-prone